What Is an RFP?

 How do you begin to understand a complex document like a Request for Proposal (RFP)?
 Do you immediately jump online and search the term?
 Do you ask colleagues if they have any past experience working with RFPs?
 Or, do you break down at your desk, move the RFP to the side, and quickly move on to something easier?

-If you’re reading this, you’re likely one of the people that starts with an online search of “What’s an RFP?”.
-If you’re considering issuing an RFP, or responding to one, it’s helpful to understand the process from both sides of the table — or in this case, document.
+If you’re reading this, you’re likely one of the people who starts with an online search of What is an RFP?
+If you’re considering issuing an RFP or responding to one, it’s helpful to understand the process from both sides of the table — or, in this case, document.
 In this article, we’re breaking RFPs all the way down so you can make strategic decisions when it comes to creating your next RFP response.

 Exactly What Is an RFP?